TypeStrong/typedoc/.github/CONTRIBUTING.md

 Once you have finished working on an issue, you can submit a pull request to have your changes merged into the TypeDoc repository and included in the next release.

 Before submitting a pull request, make sure that there are no linting problems (`npm run lint`), all tests pass (`npm test`), and your branch is up to date.
-Its also a good idea to join the TypeDoc [Gitter] room to discuss how best to implement changes.
+Its also a good idea to join the TypeScript [discord] and visit the `#typedoc` channel to discuss how best to implement changes.

 If your change is user facing, consider updating `CHANGELOG.md` to describe the change you have made.
 If you don't, the maintainer who merges your pull request will do it for you.